LucaJiang/PyTorch_ImageClassifiction_Techniques/doc/jiangwx_script.md

 lr-finder can help to find a suitable learning rate.
 If it works, we don't need to tune lr.
 That is if your lr finder plot looks like the blue curve, you can choose the lr in the red circle.
 It should be convex, but not to pick the lowest loss, but in the middle of the sharpest downward slope, which should let loss decrease faster.

 ## Effective Training Techniques
 We use the following tricks to train and tune the model.
 We don't have to know the details of these tricks, but use them easily with lightning.
+It's worth mentioning that we can stop the training process at any time with early stopping and customize the learning rate with learning rate scheduler.

+(opt)
 * Gradient Accumulation: Accumulate the gradient for several batches.
 This can make the model converge faster.
 * Early Stopping: Stop training when the validation loss stops decreasing.
 This can prevent overfitting.
 * Gradient Clipping: Clip the gradient to a certain range.
 Prevent gradient explosion or vanish.